Beaugrenelle shopping mall: History

+When the decision was taken to redevelop the mall, investor-developer Apsys, won the competition.
 Its project was to demolish the existing center, extend its perimeter, incorporate it into the city and bring it down to the Seine.

 Ten years later, the new Beaugrenelle mall opened its doors on 23 October 2013.

 Architecture

 Buildings

 Designed by Valode & Pistre, a Paris-based architecture firm known for designing and building Renault Technocentre and Incity Tower in Lyon, the shopping mall extends over six floors.

 One hundred and twenty stores and restaurants are spread over 50,000 m2 of fashion retail space, divided into three buildings: Magnetic, Panoramic and City.
 The Magnetic and Panoramic buildings are linked by a covered pedestrian bridge, creating a gateway to the 15th arrondissement from the River Seine.
 One of the special architectural features of the Beaugrenelle mall is the exoskeleton walkway, an external steel skeleton wrapped round a glass tube.
 Its form is reminiscent of its illustrious neighbors: the Eiffel Tower and Bir-Hakeim bridge.

 The mall's main construction materials are metal, resin, double glazing and lacquered metal, giving the building a modern and futuristic atmosphere.
 Denis Valode and Jean Pistre wanted the mall "to fit in with the neighborhood's architectural history, continuing the style of the metal frame architecture of the Bir-Hakeim viaduct and the Eiffel Tower, which are both close by".
 Metal was therefore the obvious material for the latticing framing the building islands and enclosing the walkways.

-Light is present everywhere thanks to the glass walls and the blue glass dome capping the atrium.

 Atrium

 The two atria are illuminated by skylights, filling the shopping mall's six floors with natural daylight.
-Each atrium is covered in a metallic glass roof which changes color according to the time of day and the light conditions, ranging from cooler shades during the day to warmer ones at night.
+Each atrium is covered in a metallic glass roof which changes color according to the time of day and the light conditions.

 A matching blue mobile, designed by the French artist Xavier Veilhan, adorns one of the atria and creates a link between retail and culture.
 The 'Grand Mobile' is 15 meters high and was originally created for the Dynamo exhibition at the Grand Palais in 2013.